icon-VHS-whiteicon-VHS-whiteicon-VHS-whiteicon-VHS-white

 KD has clinical effectiveness for neurogenerative disease and epilepsy, however; there are several unknowns due to lack of long-term human trials and malnutrition risks for the elderly and pediatrics may outweigh the benefits.

-Less nutrient deficiencies are reported with KD possibly because animal products facilitate the bio-availability of nutrients (Leroy & Barnard, 2020), but such an extreme limiting fibre and possible intake of low-quality animal fat could be detrimental to health.
+Less nutrient deficiencies are reported with KD possibly because animal products facilitate the bio-availability of nutrients (Leroy & Barnard, 2020),

 If KD is necessitated due to illness, it would be vital to seek out nutritional support to prevent common issues like dyslipidemia and ensure that you are eating adequate fibre.
 Suggestions for KD followers, ensure adequate intake of low-carb antioxidants, phytonutrients and fibre, like blueberries (100 grams = 9.2 mmol of antioxidants) (Wolf et al., 2008) and chia seeds.
 Also ensuring high quality grass fed organic products, as these contain a higher level of bioactive compounds (Ribas‐Agustí et al., 2019).
 Choosing one of these pathways without significant erudition regarding the potential long-term consequences is major health concern, therefore, education and nutritional guidance would be the primary suggested intervention for either diet.